 The Organized Homeschool Life Planner is designed to be used with The Organized Homeschool Life book.
 The book explains weekly challenges in detail, while the weekly page lists each step of the challenge.

 Join our Facebook community (open to anyone who wants to organize their homeschooling life) for support and inspiration.
 We’ll have daily check-ins and extra tips for success in your organizing journey.

 You might expect a complete system that can organize your entire homeschool life to cost a lot.
 But my desire is for every homeschool mom to be able to afford homeschool sanity.
 Purchase the complete digital system for just $25!

-Preorder the undated print planners, available in January-June and July-December versions for just $25 each, with free shipping or the bundle for just $45.
+Order the undated print planners in January-June and July-December versions for just $25 each, with free shipping or the bundle for just $45.
+I’ll throw in the print organizing book that will guide you through each challenge for just $10 more.
 Note: Ships in the US only.
-Print books will ship in February and include digital versions of January-February forms while you wait.

 Start organizing your homeschool today!